Yellow Eyes of Sneakiness

 - Toad's eyes, and with frog-like irises.

-- In Good Omens, the demon Crowley habitually takes the form of a louche and cool young man in his middle twenties, but has to wear sunglasses to conceal his eyes - which are reptilian rather than human, yellow-gold with a vertical slitted pupil.
-He is a demon - therefore the embodiment of wily, crafty and untrustworthy.
+- In Good Omens, the demon Crowley habitually takes the form of a louche and cool young man in his mid-20s, but has to wear sunglasses to conceal his eyes - which are reptilian rather than human, yellow-gold with a vertical slitted pupil.
+He is a demon, the embodiment of all things wily, crafty and untrustworthy, and is implied to be the serpent in the Garden of Eden.

 - The Berenstain Bears has an odd Double-Subversion.
 In ...and the Green-Eyed Monster, the eponymous monster representing Sister Bear's envy has yellow eyes.